 Manali was not particularly in my mind during planning of this particular trip.
 I wanted to go somewhere remote – where I won’t find any people.
 Where I will feel like coming to the end of the world.
 After a lot of researches, and looking into the pictures of places, I decided to go on an adventurous journey to Spiti Valley.

-Morning View from Hotel
+Morning View from Hotel in Manali

 It was dark when I arrived in Manali from Chandigarh.
 The journey was not good, particularly towards the end.
 I was so tired, I took my dinner and dozed off.